In an estuary with a bed of sand or gravel, the main channel usually bends (meanders) from side to side.

 In the words of the North Sea Pilot for 1875 "the hatches of small vessels ought to be secured even in the finest weather" before they enter the Firth "as... the transition from smooth water to a broken sea is so sudden that no time is given for making arrangements".
 The worst spots in the Firth have colorful names.
 At the Bore of Duncansby and the Merry Men of May, the 1875 Pilot said that with some combinations of tide, wind and waves, "a sea is raised which cannot be imagined by those who have never experienced it".

-In areas with a big tidal range such as British Columbia, Maine and northwest Europe, most coastal currents are created by the rise and fall of the tide and many of them flow in alternating directions (reversing currents).
-Most of North America and the rest of the world has a small or very small tidal range so other factors become more important.
+In areas with a big tidal range such as British Columbia, Maine and northwest Europe, most coastal currents are created by the rise and fall of the tide, and many of them flow in alternating directions (reversing currents).
+Most of the world, including much of north America, has a small or very small tidal range so other factors become more important.

 Tidal streams dominate the last few miles of most rivers, especially in low-lying areas.
 In an estuary, the normal direction of flow of the river will be reversed by the incoming tide.
 See Tides & Rivers.